antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/create_thousandeyes_test.md

 need to create a ThousandEyes test.
 Refer to [ThousandEyes documentation](https://docs.thousandeyes.com/product-documentation/tests) for test creation.

 We are going to create a `Page Load` test that validates the availability of `www.google.com`.
+In case you already have a `Page Load` test created, you can skip this step and use the existing test ID.

 === "API Method"